johnpaulbalagolan/lr-wiki/Windows-Installation-Guide.md

 _Guide created for **Windows 7 64-bit** environment; different tools may be required for different Windows environments._

 _**A pre-existing C/C++ compiler must exist on your machine.
-Having the full version of Visual Studio 2008 or Visual Studio 2010 is recommended.**_
+We recommend Visual C++ 2008 Express since it is available for everyone, if you already have full versions of either Visual Studio 2008 or Visual Studio 2010 you can skip the installation step of Visual C++ 2008 Express.**_

 #Prerequisites